JoshGlazebrook/socks/README.md

 ```

 # Further Reading:
-Please read the Socks 5 specifications for more information on how to use BIND and Associate.
+Please read the SOCKS 5 specifications for more information on how to use BIND and Associate.
 http://www.ietf.org/rfc/rfc1928.txt

 # License